alpaycb/sqlplusdemo/README.md

 <img width="1190" alt="image" src="https://github.com/user-attachments/assets/76f18544-0252-43cd-ab16-5c9f13b67c25" />

-## Introduction
+## Part 1 - Introduction
 Couchbase, being a JSON based data platform, is organising the data differently than RDBMS:

 <img width="466" alt="image" src="https://github.com/user-attachments/assets/c1bd8db2-b1c8-4d82-a0d3-bd952bbd7972" />

 The language is very similar, so let's have a look what's similar to ANSI SQL and what's different.

-### Select the name, IATA code, and ICAO code for airlines located in the United States, limiting the result to 5 entries.
+### Select the name, IATA code, and ICAO code for airlines located in the United States, limiting the result to 5 entries:
 ```sql
 SELECT name, iata, icao
 FROM airline